Learn about the technical processes behind our single sign-on feature.

 - After successfully signing in, the IdP sends the user's details to us.

 - When we receive the user's details, we validate them using OAuth tokens.

 We validate that the user logging in is the same as the one we received details for.
 To do this, we look at the information provided the IdP –user information, ID token– and then match the email address against one of the following:

 - emails (we split this into a comma-delimited list and check all of them)

-- After validating the SSO user, we start the session and direct them to their Engagement Cloud account dashboard.
+- After validating the SSO user, we start the session and direct them to their Dotdigital account dashboard.